engineeringwitharavind/SQL/README.md

 - Create **HR DB** on your own

 - Creating HR Table and insert the values to the table.
-Queries available [Here](https://github.com/i-m-aravind/SQL-Exercises-With-Solutions/tree/master/HR-DB)
+[Queries](https://github.com/i-m-aravind/SQL-Exercises-With-Solutions/tree/master/HR-DB)

 #### Downloading the Exercises: